Marcela Araujo de Oliveira Santana, MD

 Elizabeth Hahn, MD

 Dr. Hahn was born and raised in Oklahoma City.
-She completed her medical education at the University of Vermont Larner School of Medicine in 2022 and her residency at the Cleveland Clinic in 2022.
+She completed her medical education at the University of Vermont Larner School of Medicine and her residency at the Cleveland Clinic before joining the WashU Medicine ID Fellowship Training Program in 2025.
 Her areas of interest are antibiotic stewardship and vector-borne illnesses.
 When not at the hospital, she loves to go running in Forest Park.

 Alex Hartlage, MD, PhD